joshuaiz/plate/readme.md

 Edit this, fork it, change it, delete it - whatever.
 As Eddie might say: _It's your world.
 But I hope you make something cool with it._

 ### 🔮 The Future of Plate
-**Gutenberg:** As the Gutenberg project gets closer to a release candidate, we are watching closely and adjusting Gutenberg support as necessary.
-Things have been changing rapidly although much of the Gutenberg core has been solidified.
-We will add styles for default blocks once they become finalized.
+**Gutenberg:** Gutenberg is here!
+And Plate is ready.
+We've got full theme support for Gutenberg along with included classes and styles for all of the included default blocks.

 **CSS Grid:** we are using CSS Grid on all new projects so as we get more familiar with edge cases and better default implementations, Plate will be updated accordingly.